Dive Deeper With Our Winter Wildlife Docents

 The docent program comes with some other rewards, including accommodations for volunteers at the Historic Life Boat Station at Chimney Rock, in-depth trainings, a season end celebration dinner, and the chance to spend time with other park enthusiasts.
 “The park’s docent programs provide a great way to make friends with a fascinating bunch of fellow docents while enjoying a wide range of outdoor experiences in the Seashore,” says Frank.

 You can visit with our incredible Winter Wildlife docents and deepen your understanding of the park and its fauna and flora by hopping on a Winter Wildlife Shuttle Bus at Drake’s Beach parking lot weekends and holiday through April.
 Simply purchase a ticket ($5 per person; children under 16 are free) at the park visitor center at Drakes Beach.
-Get off at the first stop to visit the Point Reyes Lighthouse and docents who focus on whale watching.
+Get off at the first stop to visit the Point Reyes Lighthouse and the docents there who focus on whale watching.
 Get off at the second stop to visit the docents at the Elephant Seal Overlook and Historic Lifeboat Station.

 Become a Docent